 Performed several Phase I site assessments for various property transactions.
 These included properties designated for office buildings in large commercial parks, retail stores in industrial and commercial settings, and a 30-mile pipeline used for transporting treated wastewater.
 Site assessment activities included reconnoitering sites and surrounding areas to identify potential environmental concerns, reviewing historical documents and regulatory agency files, and preparing reports documenting work.

 Occupational and Environmental Health

-Managed project where client requested an evaluation of the potential human health effects associated with the presence of stainless steel particles in food/beverage products, as well as identification of the root cause of the presence of the stainless steel particles.
-Results of the human health evaluation were used by the client to successfully negotiate that a product recall by FDA was not necessary and that there were no significant risks to human health.
+Managed project where client requested an evaluation of the potential human health effects associated with the presence of stainless-steel particles in food/beverage products, as well as identification of the root cause of the presence of the particles.
+Results of the human health evaluation were used by the client to successfully negotiate that a product recall by US Food and Drug Administration was not necessary and that there were no significant risks to human health.

 Identified and evaluated injury and illness trends based on data in a standardized occupational health surveillance database that was established by EPRI, formerly known as the Electric Power Research Institute, for the electric utility workforce.
 Responsibilities also included recruiting utilities to participate in the surveillance project and preparing the annual report.
 Conducted a nested case-control to identify what factors are associated with serious sprain/strain injuries versus less severe (i.e., non-lost time) sprain/strain injuries.